-The Exchange proposes to adopt new Rule 213 and require Members, and all applicants for registration as such to provide a clearing account number for an account at NSCC for purposes of permitting the Exchange to debit any undisputed or final fees, fines, charges and/or other monetary sanctions or monies due and owing to the Exchange or other charges related to Rules 205, 206, 207, 208, 209, and 210.5 approximately the 4th-6th business day of the following month.7 The Exchange will also send a file to NSCC each month on approximately the 23rd of the following month to initiate the debit of the appropriate amount stated on the Member's invoice for the prior month.
-Because the Members will receive an invoice well before any monies are debited (normally within two weeks). the Members will have adequate time to contact the staff with any questions concerning their invoice.
-If a Member disputes an invoice, the Exchange will not include the disputed amount in the debit if the Member has disputed the amount in writing to the Exchange's designated staff by the 15th of the month, or the following business day if the 15th is not a business day, and the amount in dispute is at least \$10,000 or greater.
+The Exchange proposes to adopt new Rule 209 and require Members, and all applicants for registration as such to provide a clearing account number for an account at NSCC for purposes of permitting the Exchange to debit any undisputed or final fees, fines, charges and/or other monetary sanctions or monies due and owing to the Exchange or other charges related to Rules 205 and 206.5

-The Exchange will send a monthly invoice 6 to each Member on
+The Exchange will send a monthly invoice 6 to each Member on approximately the 4th-6th business day of the following month.
+7 The Exchange will also send a file to NSCC each month on approximately the 23rd of the following month to initiate the debit of the appropriate amount stated on the Member's invoice for the prior month.
+Because the Members will receive an invoice well before any monies are debited (normally within two weeks), the Members will have adequate time to

-Once NSCC receives the file from the Exchange, NSCC would proceed to debit the amounts indicated from the Clearing Members' account.
-In the instance where the Member clears through an Exchange Clearing Member, the estimated transactions fees owed to the Exchange are reconciled daily by the Clearing Member to ensure adequate funds have been escrowed.
-The Exchange would debit any monies owed including undisputed or final fees,8 fines, charges and/or other monetary sanctions or monies due and owing to the Exchange.9
+^{45 15} U.S.C.
+78s(b)(2).

-The Exchange proposes this rule change become operative on October 1, 2016.
-On November 23, 2016, the Exchange will debit October 2016 billing pursuant to the process described in this rule change.
-10 The
+^{47 17} CFR 200.30-3(a)(12).